Is ad tech a force for integration?

 From our point of view as an agency, we think there's several things that matter.
 For instance, we now have a policy that all programmatic buys must have ad verification technology attached.
 We also have to shoulder the burden of educating clients as to what the risks are with this tech and why fees are what they are because it takes an investment of time to use these tools responsibly.

 But I think one of the most important is integration.
-I've been a big advocate for creative and media integration and I think ad tech is another reason it is critical.
+I've been a big advocate for and I think ad tech is another reason it is critical.
 Creative and media need to work together because the media can undermine the effectiveness of creative is it is misapplied.
 Running blind is simply dangerous.